It seems you are offline. Please check your connection and try again.

 A free VoIP or online phone app

-Many strict platforms detect a VoIP line and reject it, just like they reject a shared one.
+Many strict platforms detect a VoIP number and reject it, just like they reject a shared one.
 You can spend an evening on setup and still see the code bounce.

 3